supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 10. On the **Configuration complete** page, select **Exit**.

+11. Open CMD and run the below command to update the maximum password age policy to 0.

+      ```bash
+        secedit /configure /cfg %windir%\inf\defltbase.inf /db defltbase.sdb /verbose

+      ```

+12. Once updated, restart your JumpVM and verify if the policy is updated, navigate to Local Group policy -> expand Windows Setting -> Account Policies -> Password Policy.
+The Minimum Password Age should be set to 0.

 ### Task 2: Enable self-service password reset

 1. On the taskbar select **Microsoft Edge**, in the address bar type **https://entra.microsoft.com/**, and then press **Enter**.